 \begin{assumption} The upgrade costs can be written as $c_0-v(t)$, where $c_0 > 0$ can be seen as the price for purchasing and installing the upgraded version of the system, $v(t)$ corresponds to the salvage value of the current system, and $t \geq 0$ is the time since the current system is in use.
 Moreover, we assume that $c_0 > v(0)$, and that the salvage value $v(t)$ is non-increasing and differentiable in~$t$. \end{assumption}

-We point out that the price for a system upgrade $c_0$ is constant, i.e. has no dependency on time.
-This reflects the idea that asset owners are willing to pay a certain fixed price for the newest generation of a system, which is not uncommon for consumer goods or certain capital goods.
-The salvage value $v(\cdot)$ corresponds to the possible costs or return that comes with the disposing of the current system in use, and depends only on time it has been in use.
+We point out that the price for a system upgrade $c_0$ is constant {over time}, i.e.{,} has no dependency on time.
+This independence reflects that asset owners are willing to pay a certain fixed price for the newest generation of a system, which is common for capital goods \citep{chien2010effect}.
+The asset owner may not be willing to pay a higher price than what was paid for an older system with the same asset functionality as when it was first used.
+From the seller's (e.g., the system supplier who designs, produces and services the system) point of view, increasing the price of a system along the way may lead to losing the account with the customer, or be infeasible due to contractual agreements.
+The salvage value $v(\cdot)$ corresponds to the possible costs or returns that come with the disposing of the current system in use, and depends only on the time it has been in use.
 In particular, we make no assumptions on whether the salvage value is positive or negative.
-We do exclude the unrealistic scenarios where $c_0 \leq v(0)$, otherwise it would be profitable to continuously do upgrades.
+We exclude the unrealistic scenarios where $c_0 \leq v(0)$, otherwise it would be profitable to continuously upgrade.
 The property that the salvage value is non-increasing describes the natural phenomenon that the disposal of an older system becomes less profitable (or costlier) over time.
 Also in cases where equipment is refurbished or reused, the salvage value can decrease in age since the refurbishment process may involve adjustments and additions of extra components~\citep{Sanoubar2020}.

-As soon as a certain system is set in place in the asset, improved versions and upgrades may come to the market.
-Increasing functional requirements of the current system may lead to the necessity for upgrading to the newer versions to meet the desired requirements.
+As soon as a certain system is installed in the asset, improved versions and upgrades may come to the market.
+Increasing functional requirements of the current system may lead to the necessity for upgrading to newer versions to meet the desired requirements.
 We model this effect through a penalty function $c_f(t)$, where $t$ denotes the time that the system is in use since its last upgrade.
-It represents the gap in functionality between the system in use and the upgraded version, see e.g.~\citep{Sols2012} for an example of such a gap function.
-Note that by definition there is no gap when the system in use is brand-new, i.e.~$c_f(0)=0$.
+It represents the gap in functionality between the system in use and the upgraded version, see e.g.{,}~\cite{Sols2012} for an example of such a gap function.
+Note that by definition there is no gap when the system in use is brand-new, i.e.{,}~$c_f(0)=0$.

-\begin{assumption} The functionality gap function $c_f(t)$ is non-decreasing function in $t$ with $c_f(0)=0$, where $t$ denotes the time since the last upgrade. \end{assumption}
+\begin{assumption} The functionality gap function $c_f(t)$ is non-decreasing in $t$ with $c_f(0)=0$, where $t$ denotes the time since the current system is in use, i.e., the last upgrade. \end{assumption}